 Ephraim laughed, and when he stopped, Jason was looking at his mouth.
-Jason’s eyes darted up to his, then back down before leaning in and slowly, sweetly, giving him a full kiss.
+Jason’s eyes darted up to his, and then back down, before leaning in and slowly, sweetly, giving him a full kiss.
 The second kiss had Jason’s tongue darting into Ephraim’s mouth before his teeth scraped over Ephraim’s lower lip, and Jason set down his drink and tugged Ephraim onto his lap where he could kiss him properly, his hands firm on Ephraim’s back.
-Ephraim slid his hands up alongside Jason’s neck, feeling his pulse beneath his fingers before inching them into Jason’s hair.
+Ephraim slid his hands up alongside Jason’s neck, feeling his pulse beneath his fingers, before inching them into Jason’s hair.
 Jason’s tongue was cool and sharp-tasting as it rubbed against Ephraim’s, his lips soft and sure.

-When Ephraim’s breath was shaky and uneven, Jason slid him to the side and said, with a crooked smile, “I’ll be right back.”
+When Ephraim’s breath was shaky and uneven, Jason slid him to the side, and said, with a crooked smile, “I’ll be right back.”
 Ephraim watched him go until he was out of sight.

-“Are you guys like, together?”
+“Are you guys, like, together?”

-A leanly muscled dark haired man with a sassy attitude stepped closer, drink in hand, and Ephraim shrugged, not really sure how to answer.
+A leanly muscled, dark haired man with a sassy attitude stepped closer, drink in hand, and Ephraim shrugged, not really sure how to answer.

 “Really?”
-The boy made a face, then laughed.
+The boy made a face, and then laughed.
 “You don’t know him; you need to be careful.
 He’s fun and all that, but you could do way better.
-He’s an ass, and he’s a bad boy in all the worst ways.
+He’s an ass and he’s a bad boy in all the worst ways.
 He’s not going to stick around and you’re going to get hurt.
 You don’t look like the type who can handle him.”

-The man walked away, and suddenly Ephraim’s doubts were back.
+The man walked away, and suddenly, Ephraim’s doubts were back.
 He didn’t know Jason.
 What did he know about him—that he liked cars?
 That he liked to drink?
 That didn’t mean a thing.
 Ephraim was the sure, careful kind; he didn’t jump into things without fully thinking them through and measuring every possible result.
 He wrote songs about risk taking, but he certainly didn’t do it himself.
 So what if he felt confident and secure around Jason?
 So what if he felt like he could tell him anything?
 There were probably a million guys out there that could make him feel the same way.
 What the hell was he doing?

 “Hey, baby.”
-Jason sat down, closer this time so that their thighs pressed together, and winked at him.
+Jason sat down, closer this time, so that their thighs pressed together, and winked at him.
 He leaned in to kiss Ephraim again, but Ephraim turned his head away.